XRPLF/xrpl-dev-portal/content/references/rippled-api/transaction-formats/transaction-common-fields.md

 ### Flag Ranges

-The `Flags` field can contain flags that apply at different levels or contexts.
+A transaction's `Flags` field can contain flags that apply at different levels or contexts.
 Flags for each context are limited to the following ranges:

 | Range Name       | Bit Mask     | Description                                |
 |:-----------------|:-------------|:-------------------------------------------|